 What started off as simply a little girls love of horses quickly turned into owning one, then two (sound familiar?) to why not – let’s build the barn!
 And that’s where we are today – with a beautiful facility that will ensure a safe, family-friendly environment for all to ride!
 Here’s the team that is making it all happen:

 Jen Hubbard – Owner and operator, oversees all of the barn operations and communications on a daily basis.

 Michael Hubbard – Owner and caretaker of the barn and the pastures – and has been accused of singing to the grass to make it grow and giving the horses too many treats (and has not denied either).

-Emily Hartung – Trainer at Blue Skies, Emily works with a number of our beginning to intermediate riders, and works side-by-side with Sally to grow the students.
+Scot Thompson – Trainer at Blue Skies, Scot works with a number of our beginning to intermediate riders, and works side-by-side with Sally to grow the students.

 Allison Hyde – Our daytime barn manager, and first ever employee at Blues Skies is in charge taking care of the horses and overseeing the facility to ensure a safe environment for all.
 Allison came to us from MacNairs Country Acres – one of our daughters favorite barns.